ssbc/ssb-validate2-rsjs/README.md

 // Validate an array of messages by a single author (includes `previous`) validate.validateBatch(msgs, previous);

+// Validate an array of out-of-order messages by a single author validate.validateOooBatch(msgs);
 ```

 See `test/test.js` in this repo for in-context example usage (uses [ssb-fixtures](https://github.com/ssb-ngi-pointer/ssb-fixtures) and [jitdb](https://github.com/ssb-ngi-pointer/jitdb)).